COVID-19 Ocean Freight Update [Updated: 10th September, 2020]

 - Since Saudi Arabia closed its borders to transit cargo, and congestion has increased at land borders, ocean freight demand has risen in the GCC.

-- Capacity from Turkey into the Gulf States has increased somewhat, but space is still constrained for freight from Egypt into the GCC.
+- Capacity from Turkey into the Gulf States has increased somewhat, but space is still constrained for freight from Egypt into the GCC, particularly for that requiring reefer containers.
 Standard-rate bookings must be placed at least two weeks ahead of the required dispatch date.
 Even with a confirmed booking, there is a risk that containers will fail to make it onto scheduled sailings.

 - Several carriers are accepting priority container bookings, subject to additional surcharges.
 This action is to encourage earlier booking and mitigate against rollover.